savchenko/windows10/README.md

 2. Opt-out from all personal data collection when asked.
 This means answering "no" to every single question.

 # After installation
-## Copy this repository to the target machine
+1. Copy this repository to the target machine via local means
-Obviosly, via local means.
-Do not connect to the Internet just yet.
+1. Make

 ## Enable HVCI and Credential Guard
 1. From `./Tools/dgreadiness_v3.6`, launch [DG readiness tool](https://www.microsoft.com/en-us/download/details.aspx?id=53337).